Anesthesiology Residency & Fellowship Programs at the University of Florida

-We offer sub-specialty training through seven fellowships.
-Our ACGME-accredited programs include: Critical Care Medicine, Multidisciplinary Pain Medicine, Adult Cardiothoracic Anesthesia, and Pediatric Anesthesia.
-In addition, we offer non-accredited programs in Acute Pain Medicine and Neuroanesthesia.
-Our non-accredited, two-year Combined Adult Cardiothoracic and Critical Care Medicine Program is ABA-approved and prepares fellows to manage complex cases in a multidisciplinary environment.
+We offer sub-specialty training through 7 fellowships.
+Our ACGME-accredited programs include Critical Care Medicine, Multidisciplinary Pain Medicine, Adult Cardiothoracic Anesthesiology, and Pediatric Anesthesiology.
+In addition, we offer 3 non-accredited programs: Acute Pain Medicine, Neuroanesthesiology, and Combined Cardiothoracic and Critical Care Medicine (ABA approved).
+We can also tailor individualized non-accredited fellowships for trainees with specific interests.

 UF GME Program

 Check out this video to meet some UF Graduate Medical Education faculty and current trainees, get a glimpse of our campus, and hear how proud we are of everyone who makes UF Health and the University of Florida College of Medicine a great place to learn and grow.

 This four-week clerkship challenges medical students to take care of patients undergoing surgical procedures along with patients being cared for in the Intensive Care Units.

 The University of Florida College of Medicine Anesthesia Interest Group (AIG) was created to increase awareness and promote interest in the specialty of anesthesiology among students in the medical field.